DWAA 2013 winner of the Maxwell Medallion Award

 She has never apologized for her choices.
 She has never lied.
 She has lived her life with raw honesty, take it or leave it.

 I chose to take it, and have not one single regret.

 My Franny is reaching the end of her life.
 She has gone from a senior dog who was very active, to an old age dog who is slowly fading.
 She is actively dying before my eyes, and I have to stop and wonder how this all came to be.
 I know, I understand the circle of life, I understand that death is part of our life experience, but when it starts to happen, in front of my eyes, it seems so not real.
 I don’t know how else to say it.
 From vibrant, active, and opinionated, to slowly letting go.
 She is doing this gracefully, me not so much.

-One person wrote to me and asked why Franny never reached the point of perfect, where she could handle all situations under all distractions, ‘your a trainer for God’s sake!’.
+One person wrote to me and asked why Franny never reached the point of perfect, where she could handle all situations under all distractions, your a trainer for God’s sake.
 To me that isn’t perfect, that’s a stuffed animal.
+I have never strived for perfect in anything, for me it is that look when you meet the gaze of another, that knowingness of I know you, I see you.
 Not many dogs, or humans for that matter can handle everything, all of the time, with grace.
-Trying to turn Franny into a sweet, loving, gentle neutral dog would be like moving Mt.
-Everest to a new continent.
-Not possible.
-Apples and oranges.
+Trying to turn Franny into a sweet, loving, gentle neutral dog , well, it’s not even apples and oranges, it’s apples and screwdrivers.

 Our time left together will be our time.
 Days, weeks or months.
 I don’t believe in a rainbow bridge, and would bet money she wouldn’t be sitting there waiting for me, I can only imagine her saying, fuck that.
 I wish her freedom and a chance to fly without human judgement.
 So to my Franny, even though you don’t read, this is for you, I hope you can feel it in your heart.